phoenix-games-holding/publishing-platform-team-backend-developer-trial-task/README.md

 User Profile API was born to live to decouple operations on the user profile and its storage from the logic responsible for extracting the data from the outside world.

-We foresee the following command types:
+We foresee the following command types needed from the start and more types added in the future:

 * `replace` to replace the value of a certain property of the user profile.
   ```json